Rony Barrak: Career

-Besides original symphonic compositions, Rony has also achieved success since 2005 till 2023 to be the first Darbouka soloist ever performing with Symphonic Game Music Concerts produced by Thomas Böcker (Merregnon Studios).
-A Video Game Symphony, receiving sponsorship from companies such as Electronic Arts for multiple game concerts.
-Subsequently, Rony was featured prominently in five video game music albums.
-Over the years, he has been a darbouka soloist with many world-renowned symphony orchestras and conductors such as the “London Symphony Orchestra, Tokyo Philharmonic Orchestra, WDR Radio Orchestra” among others.
+Besides original symphonic compositions, Rony achieved success between 2005 and 2023 by being the first Darbouka soloist performing with Symphonic Game Music Concerts produced by Thomas Böcker (Merregnon Studios).
+Rony was featured in five video game music albums.
+Over the years, he has been a darbouka soloist with orchestras such as the London Symphony Orchestra, Tokyo Philharmonic Orchestra and WDR Radio Orchestra.

 In 1999, his solo performance with his British band at Royal Albert Hall in London UK, and 2004 “Harem world tour” with Sarah Brightman, of 110 concerts in 4 continents.
 Rony makes regular appearances on television and radio shows in Lebanon and throughout the Middle East, including interviews and solo performances, consistently demonstrating a strong rapport with worldwide audiences.
 Further, Rony served as the Musical Director and Composer for a Saturday night television show (Iktachafna el Baroud) on LBCI TV-Lebanon in 2006 and on “What the viewers want” on MBC TV in 1997.
 Since 2005 till 2022 Barrak has been invited to an international World Music Festival “Morgenland Festival” in Osnabrück, Germany, as he is also a major member of an international touring fusion Band that was formed in 2012 “Morgenland all Star Band” produced by Michael Dreyer.

 Barrak became a British citizen in year 2000 and has dual citizenship of the U.K. and Lebanon.